Chris24T/Dotify/README.md

-A Spotify Clone, built using React and various APIs for video data.
+A Spotify Clone, built using React, TailwindCss and various APIs for video data.